← All docs

 A citation is a verifiable link between a claim in one place and its source in another.
 The claim might be a sentence in a collection's distilled context; the source might be a passage in a saved web page, a note, or an external URL.
 Sombra stores the exact text on both ends, the offsets, and the timestamps — so a reader can trace any assertion back to where it came from, and you can see when something has drifted.

-- In the app — select text on either side and capture it, then click a suggested passage on the other side to commit.
+• Authoring in the app — select text on either side, capture it, then click a suggested passage on the other side to commit.
 No syntax to learn.

-- Via MCP — your AI assistant can author and verify citations programmatically with the seven citation tools.
+• Via MCP — your AI assistant can author, verify, and manage citations programmatically with eight citation tools.

 Authoring in the app